p3rr0x/Blog/README.md

 # How to develop n-day chrome exploit for electron applications

-Electron applications usually run an older version of chrome, this exposes them to attac from public n-day chrome exploits.
+Electron applications usually run an older version of chrome, this exposes them to exploits from public n-day chrome exploits.

 </header>